MichelML/ml-cellsignal/README.md

 - `plate`: plate number within the experiment
 - `well`: location on the plate

-The outcome variable is siRNA, which is a multiclass variable which can be an integer ranging from 1 to 1,108, each representing a genetic disruption.
+The outcome variable is siRNA, which is a multiclass variable which can be an integer ranging from 1 to 1,108, each integer representing a different genetic disruption.

 The data is already splitted into training and test sets.
 Further splitting will be considered if needed.

+##### Some context

 One of the main challenges for applying AI to biological microscopy data is that even the most careful replicates of a process will not look identical.
 This dataset challenges you to develop a model for identifying replicates that is robust to experimental noise.